nikunjsanghai/Introduction_to_Programming_Cplusplus/Week1/Notes.md

 - Double Floating Point
 - Valueless or Void
 - Wide Character
+### Data Type Modifiers in C++
+Modifiers are used in C++ to change or give extra meaning to database types.
+It’s added to primitive data types as a prefix to change their meaning.
+A modifier is used to change the meaning of a basic type so that it better matches the requirements of different circumstances.

+Following are the C++ data type modifiers:

+- signed
+- unsigned
+- long
+- short

 ### Casting
 It is legal to convert some of the data type to another.